 Jones v.
 Whimper, \S.E.2d\ (N.C.
 App., February 7, 2012).
 Plaintiff filed a custody action in NC while an adoption and a child custody proceeding were pending in New Jersey.
 Shortly after the NC proceeding was filed, the judge in New Jersey sent a letter to the NC judge to notify the NC judge of the New Jersey proceedings and to inform the NC judge that the New Jersey judge had denied plaintiff's motion asking that the New Jersey court to relinquish jurisdiction as an inconvenient forum.
 The NC judge dismissed the NC proceeding after concluding that New Jersey was exercising jurisdiction appropriately.
 On appeal, father argued that the NC judge was required to communicate with the New Jersey judge and to give the parties an opportunity to be heard on the issue of jurisdiction before making a decision.
 The court of appeals held that GS 50A-206 sets out the procedure when there are simultaneous proceedings in different states.
-That statute does not require a judge to contact the judge in the other state if the judge can make a determination about whether that state is acting in conformity with the UCCJEA based on the pleadings and affidavits of the parties.
-While GS 50A-110 gives judges the discretion to communicate with a judge in other state whenever necessary, judges are not required to make contact unless a statute specifies contact is necessary.
-In this case, the NC court could tell from the pleadings and affidavits of the parties that New Jersey was the home state of the child at the time the New Jersey actions were instituted.
+That statute does require a judge to contact the judge in the other state to determine whether that state is acting in conformity with the UCCJEA.
+In this case, however, the letter from the New Jersey judge was sufficient to fulfill the contact requirement in GS 50A-206.
+And, according to the court of appeals, because the court was acting pursuant to the simultaneous proceeding statute rather than pursuant to GS 50A-110, the NC judge was not required to follow the procedures set out in GS 50A-110.
+Therefore, the trial judge did not err by making the jurisdiction decision without first allowing the parties to argue the matter.